drbean/edit/tsailin/2019APBR_english_proofing.md

 organizational structures determine organizational efficiency and the reaction to changes in business activities (Taran, Boer, and Lindgren 2015; Teece 2010).
-Externally, partnerships in contract manufacturing have dominated the interconnections of latecomers with specific suppliers in the value chain to create aggregate value and promote the customer's value in the market (Eng and Spickett-Jones 2009; Sánchez and Ricart 2010).
+Externally, partnerships in contract manufacturing dominate the interconnections of latecomers with specific suppliers in the value chain to create aggregate value and promote the customer's value in the market (Eng and Spickett-Jones 2009; Sánchez and Ricart 2010).
 Internally, in organizational management, latecomers